dyscribe/play-with-python/README.md

-# rundbogenflansch
+# Play with Python
-A little testdrive in getting familiar with Python.
+A little testdrive in getting familiar with Python through writing a few basic lines.